-Red tide tracker: Florida beaches face red tide threat as travelers head south for Spring Break
+Red tide tracker: Florida beaches face red tide threat as travelers head south in search of sunshine

 Red tide was initially observed after Hurricane Ian and has grown throughout the winter.
 The ongoing event has caused hundreds of fish to wash ashore on Southwest Florida beaches, and biologists revealed manatees have been transported to recovery centers due to high toxin levels.

-The Florida Fish and Wildlife Conservation Commission is tracking a massive harmful algae bloom known as red tide that has been intensifying off the Florida coast leading to fish kills and respiratory irritation as travelers flock to the Sunshine State for Spring Break.
+The Florida Fish and Wildlife Conservation Commission (FWC) has been tracking a harmful algae bloom known as red tide off the Florida coast that has led to fish kills and respiratory irritation as travelers have been flocking to the Sunshine State in search of sunshine and warm temperatures.

-The ongoing event has caused hundreds of fish to wash ashore on Southwest Florida beaches, and biologists revealed Wednesday that several manatees had been transported to recovery centers due to high toxin levels.
+The ongoing event has caused hundreds of fish to wash ashore on Southwest Florida beaches, and biologists revealed that several manatees were transported to recovery centers due to high toxin levels.

 SAVING MANATEES FROM COLD WATER SHOCK AND RED TIDE